coocood/qbs/README.md

 ##Field tag syntax

+###Ignore field:

+    `qbs:"-"`

+###Define primary key:

+- Primary key must be of type in64 or string, string type primary key must define column size.
+- If field name is "Id" and type is "int64" the field becomes a implicit primary key.

+    `qbs:"pk"`

-Define not null column:
+###Define not null column:

-    `sql:"notnull"`
+    `qbs:"notnull"`

-Define column size:
+###Define column size:

-    `sql:"size:255"`
+    `qbs:"size:255"`

-Define column default value:
+###Define column default value:

-    `sql:"default:'abc'"`
+    `qbs:"default:'abc'"`

-Define column index:
+###Define column index:

-    `sql:"index"`
+    `qbs:"index"`

-Define unique index:
+###Define unique index:

-    `sql:"unique"`
+    `qbs:"unique"`

-Define multiple attributes with comma separator
+###Define multiple attributes with comma separator

-    `sql:"size:100,default:'abc'"`
+    `qbs:"size:100,default:'abc'"`

-Define foreign key:
+###Define foreign key:

 	type User struct{
-		Id qbs.Id
+		Id int64
-		Name string `sql:"size:255"`
+		Name string `qbs:"size:255"`
 	}

     type Post struct{
-    	Id qbs.Id
+    	Id int64
-    	AuthorId int64 `sql:"fk:Author"`
+    	AuthorId int64 `qbs:"fk:Author"`
     	Author *User
     	Content string
     }

-Define Join without foreign key constraint:
+###Define Join without foreign key constraint:

-    `sql:"join:Author"`
+    `qbs:"join:Author"`

-If a struct field's type is int64 and its suffix is "Id"(converted to "_id" in database), And the rest of the name can be found in the struct field, and that field is a pointer of struct type, then it become a implicit join, so in a find query, the previous example's `sql:"join:Author"` tag can be omitted.
+- If a struct field's type is int64 and its suffix is "Id"(converted to "_id" in database), And the rest of the name can be found in the struct field, and that field is a pointer of struct type, then it become a implicit join, so in a find query, the previous example's `qbs:"join:Author"` tag can be omitted.
 It will perform a join query automatically.

     type Post struct{
-    	Id qbs.Id
+    	Id int64
     	AuthorId int64
     	Author *User
     	Content string
     }

-Define Updated and Created field:
+###Define Updated and Created field:

-	Updated time.Time `sql:"updated"`
+	Updated time.Time `qbs:"updated"`
-	Created time.Time `sql:"created"`
+	Created time.Time `qbs:"created"`

-If the field name is "Updated" and its type is "time.Time", then the field became the updated field automatically.
+- If the field name is "Updated" and its type is "time.Time", then the field became the updated field automatically.
 Its value will get updated when update.
 If the field name is "Created" and its type is "time.Time" it's value will be set when insert.
 So the previous example's tag can be omitted.